Hot Yoga: get to know this trend

 The temperature warms the muscles and makes it easier to go deep in the poses, keeping the safety and minimizing the injuries.

-Although Hot Yoga is a form of yoga, it will bring you a totally new experience dealing with exercising in the heat, an over sweating body and differences in your breathing.
+Although Hot Yoga is a type of yoga, it will bring you a totally new experience dealing with exercising in the heat, an over sweating body and differences in your breathing.
 It can be a challenge to your mind that if you embrace will bring you a sensation of peace and relaxation.

 Benefits of Hot Yoga